 Union Pacific is in the midst of transitioning to a PSR system, which could have a big positive impact on its stock over the long term if it’s successful.
 So far, it has already seen a 30% increase in locomotive productivity and a 21% reduction in car terminal dwell.

 Its stock is up over 100% over the past five years.
-And as one top railroad stocks, it still has plenty of room to run.
+And as one of the top railroad stocks, it still has plenty of room to run.
 Especially considering Warren Buffet’s ownership.

 CSX Corporation (Nasdaq: CSX)

 CSX Corporation is a major railway that serves the eastern United States.
 Its network has over 20,000 miles of track and access to 70 ocean, river and lake port terminals.
-In 2020, it posted total revenue of over $10 billion and a net income just below $3 billion.
+In 2021, it posted total revenue of over $12.5 billion and a net income of around $3.8 billion.
 Its dividend yield is currently just above 1%.

 CSX has already implemented the PSR system which may be a reason why its return has outperformed that of Union Pacific.
 As far as future initiatives, it recently stated that it is committed to returning capital to shareholders.